Forward-backward correlations between multiplicities in windows separated in azimuth and rapidity: Connection with the Untriggered Di-Had r on Correlation Approach

-The drawback of this approach is that it supposes from the very beginning the translation invariance in rapidity and hence can't be applied for an experimental determination of the two-particle correlation function $C_2$ for asymmetrical processes (such as e.g. the pA-interactions) and at large rapidity distances, when the translation invariance (\ref{C_2_2}) is not valid.
-At that by (\ref{bet_sm-r}), (\ref{bmC_2}) and (\ref{brobC_2}) we see that the approaches based on the analysis of the standard (\ref{defb}) or modified (\ref{bm-def}), (\ref{brob}) FB correlation coefficients with two remote windows of small acceptance in rapidity and azimuth enable in any case to measure the correlation function $C_2(\eta_1,\eta_2;\phi_1-\phi_2)$ without using of any event mixing procedure.
+The drawback of this approach is that it assumes translational invariance in rapidity from the beginning.
+This means it cannot be used to experimentally determine the two-particle correlation function $C_2$ for asymmetrical processes, such as pA-interactions, nor at large rapidity distances, where translational invariance is not valid.
+Moreover, (\ref{bet_sm-r}), (\ref{bmC_2}) and (\ref{brobC_2}) show that approaches based on the analysis of the standard (\ref{defb}) or modified (\ref{bm-def}), (\ref{brob}) FB correlation coefficients between two sufficiently small windows separated in rapidity and azimuth are more robust.
+They allow for the correlation function $C_2(\eta_1,\eta_2;\phi_1-\phi_2)$ to be measured without using of an event mixing procedure and without restricting to translation invariant case only.

-Note that using of an event mixing procedure, applied in di-hadron correlation approach (\ref{C-SB}) for the determination of the $B$, can lead to an uncertainty in the experimental determination of the constant part of two-particle correlation function $C(\Delta \eta,\Delta\fv)$ even in central region where the translation invariance in rapidity takes place and the definitions of the correlation functions $C(\Delta \eta,\Delta\fv)$ (\ref{C-SB}) and $C_2(\Delta \eta,\Delta\fv)$ (\ref{C_2_1}) are equivalent to each other (\ref{C-C2}).
-Recall that the importance of the experimental determination of the constant part of two-particle correlation function $C_2$, which corresponds to the contribution of the long-range (LR) correlations (\ref{bLsm}), was discussed in subsection \ref{correl} (see the paragraph after the formula (\ref{bSsm})).
+Furthermore, using of an event mixing procedure can lead to an uncertainty in the experimental determination of the constant term in the two-particle correlation function $C(\Delta \eta,\Delta\fv)$, even in central region where the definitions of the correlation functions $C(\Delta \eta,\Delta\fv)$ (\ref{C-SB}) and $C_2(\Delta \eta,\Delta\fv)$ (\ref{C_2_1}) are equivalent to each other (\ref{C-C2}).
+The analysis explored in this paper does not suffer from this source of error.
+Recalling that this constant term in two-particle correlation function $C_2$ corresponds to the contribution from the LR correlations, as discussed in Sec.~\ref{correl}, so it is clearly important to minimize its uncertainty.